uncomplicate/neanderthal/articles/guides.md

 # Neanderthal Tutorials

 First, set up your environment, as described in the [Getting Started](getting_started.html) guide.
-[Hello world](https://github.com/uncomplicate/neanderthal/tree/master/examples/hello-world) project can also help you with leiningen details.
+The [Hello World](https://github.com/uncomplicate/neanderthal/tree/master/examples/hello-world) project can also help you with Leiningen details.

 ## General and native engine tutorials

-Then, proceed to the native engine tutorial: [Fast, Native Speed, Vector Computations in Clojure](/articles/tutorial_native.html)
+Then proceed to the native engine tutorial: [Fast, Native Speed, Vector Computations in Clojure](/articles/tutorial_native.html)
 ([working code](https://github.com/uncomplicate/neanderthal/blob/master/test/uncomplicate/neanderthal/examples/guides/tutorial_native_test.clj)).

 Of course, be sure to check out the [Neanderthal API](/codox).